idan-damri/Android/EasyWedding/README.md

 ### Features
   - Firebase AuthUI sign-in flow.
   - Multi-User Chat , for wedding content only.
-    - Open a chat and invites others to join.
+    - Open a chat and invite others to join.
     - Supported languages are English and Hebrew.
     - Support in Url, Phone Number and Email parsing.